TrebledJ/trebledj.github.io/content/tags/software/ctf/pwn.md

 title: Binary Pwn
 ---

-A type of [CTF](/tags/ctf) challenge which involves a binary with vulnerabilities.
+A type of {% tag "CTF", "ctf" %} challenge which involves a binary with vulnerabilities.